Guidance Letter A-010

 SUBJECT: Staffing Classes in Absence of Regular Faculty Member on Sick Leave

-- 1. The faculty member may arrange for an appropriate substitute and must report action taken to the appropriate dean.
+- The faculty member may arrange for an appropriate substitute, and must report action taken to the appropriate dean.

-- 1. Adjunct faculty may be employed to teach classes and reimbursed for each hour of classroom instruction based upon the scale used for the employment of adjunct faculty.
+- Adjunct faculty may be employed to teach classes and be reimbursed for each hour of classroom instruction based upon the scale used for the employment of adjunct faculty.

-- 2. If no qualified adjunct faculty is reasonably available, regular faculty may be employed to teach classes and reimbursed for each hour of classroom instruction in accordance with TBR Policy 5:02:04:00 and TBR Guideline P-062.
+- If no qualified adjunct faculty is reasonably available, regular faculty may be employed to teach classes and be reimbursed for each hour of classroom instruction in accordance with ClSCC Guidance Letter P-051.

 A substitute instructor may be employed at the beginning of the absence of a faculty member of sick leave when the following conditions occur:

-- 4. In anticipation of absences of more than one week, the faculty member should make a recommendation to the department head for a substitute teacher.
+- In anticipation of absences of more than one week, the faculty member should make a recommendation to the department chair for a substitute teacher.

-- 5. The faculty member may be required to present evidence in the form of personal affidavits, physician’s certificates or other testimonials in support of the reason for sick leave upon request of the supervisor of an appropriate approving authority (See TBR Policy 5:01:00:00 as to other policies relating to sick leave).
+- The faculty member may be required to present evidence in the form of personal affidavits, physician’s certificates or other testimonials in support of the reason for sick leave upon request of the dean (See TBR Policy 5:01:01:07 as to other policies relating to sick leave).

 If staffing requires employment of adjunct faculty and/or remuneration to regular faculty members, the department head will make recommendations for such employment to the Vice President for Academic Affairs through the appropriate dean.